-Detergents lower the surface tension and therefore help loosen plaque deposits and emulsify or suspend the debris removed from the tooth surface during cleaning.
-Commonly used detergent sodium lauryl sulphate, along with sodium lauryl sarcosinate, can irritate the skin.
+- Detergents lower the surface tension and therefore help loosen plaque deposits and emulsify or suspend the debris removed from the tooth surface during cleaning.
+Commonly used detergent sodium lauryl sulphate (not actually a detergent, more of a foam creator to help distribute the toothpaste abrasive agents into nooks and crannies), along with sodium lauryl sarcosinate, can irritate the skin.
 Lauryl polyglucose and lauryl glucoside are milder detergents.

 - Flavours will often be labelled as such.

 - Preservatives such as hydroxyl-benzoates or methyl-paraben helps restrict microbial contamination.
 Antibacterial agents can be added to help prevent gingivitis.